 The 1×19 is a low stretch 19 strand rope with no independent core and is available in a great range of thicknesses, with diameters from 1mm to 26mm.
 These are often used for rigging in the marine sector and for mast stays .
 Because it comes in really small diameters it’s also great for decorative and more delicate purposes around the household and garden, for plant trellising for example.

-The 7×7 rope has 7 bundles of 7 strands and comes in a choice of diameters from 1mm up to 12mm.
+The 7×7 rope has 7 bundles of 7 strands and comes in of diameters from 1mm up to 12mm.
 This one is popular for steering cable, rigging, and control cable and also within the engineering, marine and water industries.
 This is a little more flexible than some others.

 The 7×19 rope consists of 19 individual wires within each of the 7 strands and is quite a flexible rope.
 Great as a control rope/cable, within the marine environment and for engineering tasks.
 We can supply this in diameters ranging from 2mm up to 16mm.